nmr-cnbch/CCR_scripts/README.md

 ### Output:
-There are several types of output:
+There are several input files:
-- table with CCR rates values and standard deviation for every residue for every experiment (`CCRrate.csv`)
+- table with CCR rates values and their uncertainties for each residue for each experiment (`CCRrate.csv`) XXXXXXXXXXXXXXX nie rozumiem różnicy pomiędzy tym i kolejnym
-- table for each experiment with CCR rates for every residue (`type_of_CCR+".csv"`)
+- table for each experiment with CCR rates for each residue (`type_of_CCR+".csv"`)
-- text file (`RaportBox.txt`) with whole terminal output and additional information to evaluate script functionality
+- text file (`RaportBox.txt`) with whole terminal output and additional information to evaluate script performance